meritt/easymongo/readme.md

 });

 users.findById('4e4e1638c85e808431000003').then(function(res) {
   // Returns a document (object).
-If error occur then returns false. console.log(res);
+If error occurs then will return false. console.log(res);
 });

 users.count({name: 'Alexey'}).then(function(res) {
   // Amount (int).
-If error occur then returns zero. console.log(res);
+If error occurs then will return zero. console.log(res);
 });

 users.remove({name: 'Alexey'}).then(function(res) {
   // Returns a result of operation (boolean).
-If error occur then returns false. console.log(res);
+If error occurs then will return false. console.log(res);
 });

 users.removeById('4e4e1638c85e808431000003').then(function(res) {
   // Returns a result of operation (boolean).
-If error occur then returns false. console.log(res);
+If error occurs then will return false. console.log(res);
 });
 ```